Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Placental abruption is when the placenta pulls away from where it is attached to the uterus.
 The placenta has many blood vessels that bring the nutrients from the mother to the developing baby.
 If the placenta starts to pull away during pregnancy, these blood vessels bleed.
 The larger the area that pulls away, the greater the amount of bleeding.

 A direct blow to the uterus can cause placental abruption.
 For example, this could happen during a car crash.
-Doctors do not know what causes it in other cases.
-It is more likely with the following:
+Doctors don’t know what causes it in other cases.
+You may be at higher risk if:

 The most common symptom of placental abruption is painful, dark red bleeding from the vagina.
 It happens during the third trimester of pregnancy.
 It also can occur during labor.
 Some women may not have vaginal bleeding that can be seen, but there may be bleeding inside the uterus.
 Symptoms of placental abruption may include: